-When thinking about different scales, we can generally group systems and parts of systems into one of four groups:
+We generally use four different scales to group systems and parts of systems:

-- 1) atomic-molecular (things we cannot see even with a microscope), - 2) microscopic/cellular (we cannot see with our eyes, but can use a microscope to see), - 3) macroscopic (things we can see with our eyes), and - 4) large scale (things that are too large to see with our eyes as a whole).
+- 1) atomic-molecular (things we cannot see even with a microscope), - 2) microscopic/cellular (things we cannot see with our eyes, but can use a microscope to see), - 3) macroscopic (things we can see with our eyes), and - 4) large scale (things that are too large to see with our eyes as a whole).

 The following is a list of systems included in the Powers of Ten video.
-Try to sort these systems into one of the four categories described above.